 With Redream being the most active and recently developed standalone Dreamcast emulator, it’s hard to make many other firm recommendations.
 But one I can certainly vouch for is the Flycast core on RetroArch.

-Flycast is a Dreamcast/Naomi hardware emulator core which offers excellent performance and compatibility with RetroArch.
-Of course, with it being RetroArch, you also benefit from all the quality of life features it offers in terms of a slick interface, great game playlist management as well as some great shader options built in.
+Flycast is a Dreamcast/Naomi hardware emulator core that offers excellent performance and compatibility with RetroArch.
+Of course, with it being RetroArch, you also benefit from all the quality-of-life features it offers in terms of a slick interface, great game playlist management as well as some great shader options built in.

 Be sure to make the Flycast core as part of your RetroArch set-up in order to get your Dreamcast fix in a multi-emulator environment.

 Check out our how to set up RetroArch for Sega Dreamcast guide to help you get started.